Hospitality E-3 Sponsorship Jobs in California

 Which hospitality companies sponsor E-3 visas in California?

 Large hotel operators with a significant California presence, including Marriott International, Hilton Hotels and Resorts, Hyatt Hotels Corporation, and Four Seasons, have a history of sponsoring work visas for qualified professionals.
-Independent luxury resorts and hospitality management companies operating in markets like Napa Valley, Palm Springs, and Los Angeles also file E-3 petitions, particularly for management-track and specialized food and beverage roles.
+Independent luxury resorts and hospitality management companies operating in markets like Napa Valley, Palm Springs, and Los Angeles also file E-3 visa applications, particularly for management-track and specialized food and beverage roles.

 Which cities in California have the most hospitality E-3 sponsorship jobs?